As we celebrate the 3rd OpenFaaS Birthday, I look back over the past three years and towards a 2020 vision

 The workshop is a hands-on set of labs for building functions and services on Kubernetes with OpenFaaS:

 k3sup is a super easy way to get started with Kubernetes using k3s, or to install popular apps packaged with helm, for instance: openfaas, nginx-ingress, kubernetes-dashboard, istio, linkerd, minio, postgresql, inlets-operator, and many more.
 Each app can be automated with a single command such as

 Are you already an OpenFaaS user?
 Do you need CI/CD and somewhere to host your functions?
 Checkout The OpenFaaS Community Cluster

 Join our community

-Finally, feel free to reach out if you need help with any cloud native problems you’re trying to solve, or if you could use an external perspective on what you’re building from OpenFaaS Ltd: firstname.lastname@example.org.
-If you’d like to amplify your brand in 2020, then check out the Sponsorship prospectus for OpenFaaS.com.
+Feel free to reach out if you need help with any cloud native problems you’re trying to solve, or if you could use an external perspective on what you’re building from OpenFaaS Ltd: firstname.lastname@example.org.
+If you’d like to amplify your brand in 2020, then check out the support and sponsorship options.